bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 ## Four big changes in 3 years

 ### Version A
-*   Most of syscall is compat syscall
+*   Most of syscalls are compat syscalls
-*   time_t and off_t is 32-bit
+*   time_t and off_t are 32-bit

 ### Version B
-*   Most of syscall is as same as 64-bit syscall
+*   Most of syscalls are 64-bit syscalls
-*   time_t and off_t is 64-bit
+*   time_t and off_t are 64-bit
 *   Incompatible with arm32 compat-ioctl
 ???
 Glibc community think that time_t must be 32-bit.
 32-bit time_t lead to incompatible with arm32 compat-ioctl